Prewriting Activity with Erupting Sidewalk Chalk Paint

 You probably know by now that I have a slight obsession with sidewalk chalk paint.
 It is just so stinking fun!
-We make our own sidewalk chalk paint with this simple recipe.
-We have also made it scented and used squeezy bottles to squirt it all over.
+We make our own sidewalk chalk paint with this simple recipe or this cornstarch free version.
+We have also made it scented using squeezy bottles and in a rainbow of colors.
 Today I am going to show you have to make eruptions with sidewalk chalk paint!
-I combined it with a simpe prewriting exercise.
+I combined it with a simple prewriting exercise.
 It's been awhile since I have shared some of the fun activities I do with J-Bug (4) for preschool.
 Lately he really wants to write.
 He is always asking me for "school work" which in his mind translates to worksheets since he sees his big brother writing every day.
 Instead of pencil and paper work, I've been coming up with fun prewriting exercises for him to help him write letter correctly and do his strokes in the correct order.
 These ABC eruptions are my favorite prewriting exercise yet!

 Directions: I first saw fizzy sidewalk chalk paint on Kids Activities Blog.
 You can read the original recipe there.

 I made my own recipe.
 I'm not a big fan of the smell of vinegar, and neither are my kids.
 We prefer to make our eruptions with Kool Aid.
 We've made Kool Aid eruptions at one of our play dates, with paint, and with soap for even bigger, foamier eruptions!

 To make the sidewalk chalk paint I mixed 1/2 cup of cornstarch and 1/2 cup of baking soda with 1 cup of water.
 The measurements do not need to be exact.
 You can see from the letters that each color was slightly different.
 The pink ended up being too thick.
 I should have added more water.
 You want it thin enough to paint easily but thick enough that the paint pops against the sidewalk.